netscream/dactyl_cc/README.md

 [WORK IN PROGRESS]

-The 3d files can be found @ [Dactyl CC Github](https://github.com/mjohns/dactyl-cc) I started by printing all the parts needed for Dactyl CC
+The 3d files can be found @ [Dactyl CC Github](https://github.com/mjohns/dactyl-cc)

+I started by printing all the parts needed for Dactyl CC, then I noticed there was no box / holder for the micro or the trrs connector.

+So I created a first draft of Teensy plus trrs connector holder for dactyl and another holder for only the trrs only.

+For the Teensy holder you will need to cut the middle bit of the 2 holes, and it should fit well enough there.

+For the trrs holder, it should fit into either hole well enough.

+3D_files ->
+* teensy_holder2.FCStd
+* trrs_holder.FCStd

 ## Parts Needed